gohugoio/hugo/content/en/hugo-modules/theme-components.md

 {{% /note %}}
 Since Hugo `0.42` a project can configure a theme as a composite of as many theme components you need:

-{{< code-toggle file="config">}}
+{{< code-toggle file="hugo" >}}
 theme = ["my-shortcodes", "base-theme", "hyde"]
 {{< /code-toggle >}}

-You can even nest this, and have the theme component itself include theme components in its own `config.toml` (theme inheritance).[^1]
+You can even nest this, and have the theme component itself include theme components in its own `hugo.toml` (theme inheritance).[^1]

-The theme definition example above in `config.toml` creates a theme with 3 theme components with precedence from left to right.
+The theme definition example above in `hugo.toml` creates a theme with 3 theme components with precedence from left to right.

 For any given file, data entry, etc., Hugo will look first in the project and then in `my-shortcodes`, `base-theme`, and lastly `hyde`.